ibm-cloud-docs/power-iaas/sysdig-monitoring-pvs.md

 - When you exceed the predefined limits, the rate-limited requests respond with a `503 Service Unavailable` error.
 - {{site.data.keyword.mon_full_notm}} accepts data within a specific time range that is called the window of acceptance that is fixed to 5 minutes.
-- The Ipv6 interface usage metrics of a {{site.data.keyword.powerSys_notm}} instance is for internal management network.
-These metrics are available additionally even though you did not configure it.
+- The Ipv6 interface usage metrics of a {{site.data.keyword.powerSys_notm}} instance are for internal management network.
+Additionally, these metrics are available even though you did not configure it.
 - When the memory utilization cannot be determined due to various reasons such as communication problem with the {{site.data.keyword.powerSys_notm}} instance, the memory utilizations can show 100%.
 - The memory utilization is zero if the {{site.data.keyword.powerSys_notm}} instance is in a shut-off state.
 - Metrics are available for {{site.data.keyword.powerSys_notm}} instance that are deleted.
 Based on the {{site.data.keyword.mon_full_notm}} retention policy, you can see the historical platform metrics of deleted instance.
 For more information, see [Sysdig documentation on retention limit](https://docs.sysdig.com/en/docs/administration/data-retention/#sysdig-monitor-metric-retention-limits){: external}.